"If

 Do we honor our leaders by thoughtfully considering what they say?

-Do we think over our leaders proposals in the same
+we think over our leaders proposals in the same way?
+Thats part of honoring

-I once served on a commission appointed by the mayor to study whether
+I once served on a mayors commission to study whether our city

-our city needed a new library.
-We researched carefully and finally recommended holding a
+needed a new library.
+We researched carefully and finally recommended holding a bond

 We got reactions!
-A small but vocal group opposed us (they even invited
+A small but vocal anti-tax group opposed us (and,

-report.
+read our report.
 Why not?
 "Because I was afraid Id get confused."
-Howard replied,
+Our

-"Judge, I surely hope you dont decide all your cases that way!"
+commissioner replied, "Judge, I surely hope you dont decide all your cases that

 The proposal was soundly defeated, but won the next time.
 And the city

-I went into that experience believing in citizen involvement as a means
+I went into that experience believing citizen involvement was a means

 to better government.
 I still do.
 But I learned that many people dont judge

-recommendations on their merits, but always vote "no." So we waste public
+recommendations on their merits.
+They automatically, vote "no." So we waste

-officials time and hard work, and tax money.
-Thats not loving or
+public officials time, hard work, and tax money.
+Thats not loving or honoring

 The same city held several elections to replace an old, unsafe school